 Dear [Senator Glazer/Assembly Member Baker]:

 I am asking for your help to permanently preserve the Tesla Park land.
 Tesla is in your district in eastern Alameda County.
 Tesla has numerous sensitive cultural and biologic resources important for our region.
 It is a vital wildlife corridor.
 It contains threatened and endangered species.
 It is the location of the historic Tesla town site and mine.
 It is productive cattle grazing land.
 Creating a nearly 5,000 acre off-highway vehicle park on the outskirts of Livermore by expanding Carnegie State Vehicular Recreation Area and opening Tesla to off-highway-vehicle use will forever damage Tesla’s unique resources.

 We all share a responsibility to preserve this important open space for future generations.
 Please support preservation of Tesla and do everything you can to change state policy so that this unique and irreplaceable natural landscape is permanently protected.

-Read more about efforts to protect Tesla Park here.
+Read more about the campaign to save Tesla Part at teslapark.org.